Paper mill rents boilers to resume tissue production

-GORHAM — The White Mountain Paper Company expects to restart tissue production this week at the Cascades mill on the banks of the Androscoggin River.
+GORHAM — The White Mountain Paper Co. expects to restart tissue production this week at the Cascades mill on the banks of the Androscoggin River.

 “We’ll be able to start working on fulfilling a 45-day backlog of orders,” Howard said.

-The mill’s boilers produce the steam needed to operate the tissue machine’s big Yankee dryer as well as to heat water and the buildings themselves, the CEO explained.
+The mill’s boilers produce the steam to operate the tissue machine’s big Yankee dryer as well as to heat water and the buildings themselves, the CEO said.

 Del Doyle is now on site, holding the key role as vice president of operations, reporting to Howard and the company’s board of directors.

-White Mountain Paper recently signed a three-year contract with members of the United Steelworkers (USW) District 4 union, Howard reported.
-When the boilers had to be shut down, some hourly workers were furloughed, but maintained their benefits.

-When asked when any new construction was apt to take place on site, Howard replied, “Not likely until late in 2022.”

-First, a massive amount of costly demolition and decluttering is planned, and Howard hopes that state and federal dollars could help with this undertaking, designed to position the company for a sustainable future.
+Prior to any new construction, owners plan to demolish parts of the mill and remove equipment that is no longer being used.
+Howard hopes that state and federal dollars could help with this undertaking.

-“We’re looking to take a 950,000-sq.-ft. facility and transform it into an efficient one that’s less than half the size: between 350,000 to 400,000 sq. ft.,” he explained.
-Demolition includes far more than the brick buildings visible from Route 16: all underground basements, floors, utility conduits and drains must be removed, down some 50 feet to the soil that was originally in place at the level of the river itself.

-Decluttering involves removing parts and equipment that’s no longer needed since the machines for which they were designed are long gone.
+The Gorham Mill has been in operation since 1852, when it opened as the Berlin Sawmill.
+It expanded operations to include pulp and paper in 1888 and is one of the oldest operating paper mills in North America.

 (0) comments